How To Respond To Someone Who Is Projecting

 The best way to deal with someone who is projecting on you is to ignore them.
 Don’t engage them in conversation unless it’s necessary.

-It’s also important to remember that you can’t control another person’s actions.
-You can’t force them to stop projecting on you and you can’t change their behavior.
+Remembering that you can’t control another person’s actions is also important.
+You can’t force them to stop projecting on you, and you can’t change their behavior.

 All you can do is let them know that you won’t tolerate it and that they need to apologize or make things right again.
-If they refuse, then maybe you might be better off finding someone who will care about your feelings.
+If they refuse, you might be better off finding someone who cares about your feelings.

 There are many reasons why someone might be projecting on you.
 Some of these include:

-However, it could be something completely different, in which case, the best thing to do is to talk to them and try to understand why they are acting the way they’re acting.
+However, it could be something completely different, in which case, the best thing to do is talk to them and try to understand why they are acting the way they are.

 We could all sit around all day and try to wonder what other people are feeling, but that would only result in added stress and confusion for us.

 Some people have a difficult time expressing themselves, and others find it hard to read other people’s emotions.
 These people often end up projecting onto others.